 Mankind is hunting everything into extinction via poaching or trophy/sport hunting, medical necessity, technological progression, suburbanisation or tourist entertainments and let’s not forget the supposed aphrodisiacal consumers whose appetite is forever insatiable!

 As in totally gone, not just popped out for a generation or two – no, completely and utterly wiped from the planet – they cease to exist!

-Primates, rhinoceros, turtles, elephants, tigers, dolphins, alligators, lions, snow leopards and pangolins, sharks, eagles and cranes to name just a few all face extinction because of man – the biggest of all the predators!
+Primates, rhinoceros, giraffes, turtles, elephants, tigers, dolphins, alligators, lions, snow leopards and pangolins, sharks, eagles and cranes to name just a few all face extinction because of man – the biggest of all the predators!

 Whilst nature has her own ability to ‘clean up shop’ if you wish the biodiversity crisis is manmade and not just an ecological sleight.
-The natural extinction rate was much slower back in the days of the Dodo and the Tyrannosaurus whom was expunged through a geological mass extinction and not one spurred on by human desires!
+The natural extinction rate was much slower back in the days of the Dodo and the Tyrannosaurus whom were expunged through a geological mass extinction and not one spurred on by human desires!

 No, man is ultimately and totally responsible for our own destruction and sadly theirs too!